-- Urban Arterial Program - Funds projects that enhance arterial safety, support growth and development, improve mobility and physical condition. - Program requires sidewalk on both sides of the street and funds bike lanes when consistent with a local transportation plan. - Eligible agencies are counties with urban areas and cities with a population of 5,000 or greater. - Grants provide up to 90% of project costs. - Funds are distributed across five regions based on population and arterial lane miles. - Sidewalk Program (Urban Cities) - Funds projects that establish a highly connected pedestrian network in downtowns and activity centers. - Projects construct and replace sidewalks to improve pedestrian safety, create system continuity, link pedestrian generators, extend systems and complete gaps. - Funding available for cities with a population 5,000 or greater. - Grants provide up to 80% of project costs. - Funds are distributed across three regions based on population and arterial lane miles.
+- Urban Arterial Program - Funds projects that enhance arterial safety, support growth and development, improve mobility and physical condition. - Eligible agencies are counties with urban areas and cities with a population of 5,000 or greater. - Grants provide up to 90% of project costs. - Funds are distributed across five regions based on population and arterial lane miles. - Sidewalk Program (Urban Cities) - Funds projects that establish a highly connected pedestrian network in downtowns and activity centers. - Funding available for cities with a population 5,000 or greater. - Grants provide up to 80% of project costs. - Funds are distributed across three regions based on population and arterial lane miles.